-A candidate for the degree must pass each course, project or dissertation in the approved course of study.
-Any candidate who fails EDUC 658, 661, 662 or 663 as required for the Certificate in Counselling may re-enrol in that course in only one subsequent year.
-Otherwise a candidate who fails any course for the MEd may not re-enrol in that course, but may substitute another course for it.
+A candidate who fails EDEM 671, EDEM 672, EDEM 673 or EDEM 684 as required for the Certificate in Counselling may re-enrol in that course in only one subsequent year.
+Otherwise, a candidate who fails any course for the Master of Education may not reenrol in that course but may, with the permission of the Dean of Education, substitute another course for the failed course.